rust-lang/reference/src/attributes/codegen.md

 of the `naked_asm!` invocation make up the full body of a naked function.

 r[attributes.codegen.naked.call-stack]
-The caller must set up the call stack according to the specified calling convention before executing a naked function, even in contexts where setting up the call stack would ordinarily be unnecessary, such as when the function is inlined.

-An implementation can fulfill this requirement by guaranteeing that naked functions are never inlined.
-However, implementations are not currently required to guarantee that naked functions are never inlined.

-In the future it may become a requirement for implementations to guarantee that naked functions are never inlined; users must not rely on any observable behavior that may result from inlining. according to the specified calling convention before executing a naked function,
+The asm code will have a valid call stack and register state on entry as per the signature and calling convention of the function.

+r[attributes.codegen.naked.no-duplication]
+The asm code may not be duplicated by the compiler.
+This property is important for naked functions that define symbols in the assembly code.

 r[attributes.codegen.naked.unsafe-function]
 A naked function that makes use of registers in a way that does not conform